cosmos/sdk-tutorials/hellochain/tutorial/10-client.md

 both CLI and REST client support but for this tutorial we will focus only on our CLI.
 Here we will implement `GetTxCmd` and `GetQueryCmd` for our `greeter` module's client package.
-These will then later be used to incorporate `greeter`'s functionatlity into our CLI tool.
+These will then later be used to incorporate `greeter`'s functionality into our CLI tool.

 ## TxCmd